 The intention of a smart thermostat is to make the temperature control of rooms in the home more efficient.
 As the thermostat learns your behavior, tracks GPS or is controlled remotely, the hope is that less energy is used when not needed.
 The true value of smart thermostats is felt if you keep an irregular routine and deviate from a set schedule – which would be when a programmable thermostat is ideal.

 The value of a smart thermostat is truly felt over a longer period of time.
 If you intend to stay in a certain home for a while, or plan to take it with you if you move, then a smart thermostat is a viable option.
 This is largely due to the fact that smart thermostats are slightly more expensive and are considered an investment and time is needed to pay the investment off.
-If you choose to make the investment, it is recommended that you further invest in professional installation with one of Art Plumbing, AC & Electric’s AC technicians as most brands have detailed installation instructions.
+If you choose to make the investment, it is recommended that you further invest in professional installation with one of Art Plumbing, Air Conditioning & Electric’s AC technicians as most brands have detailed installation instructions.

 Before deciding to install a smart thermostat, there are a few things to be aware of.
 Firstly, you need to be sure that your system is low voltage.
 Smart thermostats are only compatible with low voltage HVAC systems of 24v.